 Even if the police didn’t arrest your attacker, you can still bring a personal injury claim.
 A claim for compensation is a civil case, not a criminal one.
 A criminal arrest or charge isn’t necessary to bring a civil claim for your injuries.

-When to Talk to a Las Vegas Assault and Battery Attorney
+When to Talk to a Las Vegas Aggravated Assault Attorney

 After an assault, get in touch with a lawyer from Sam & Ash Injury Law as soon as possible.
 Reach out even if you are not sure who is at fault.
 Our lawyers are here to review the details of your case for free and go over all your legal options.
 With a free case review and no fees unless we win for you, you have nothing to lose and everything to gain by giving us a call.